 - The NAV of BNO's shares relates directly to the daily changes in the price of the Benchmark Futures Contract and other assets held by BNO and fluctuations in the prices of these assets could materially adversely affect an investment in BNO's shares.
-Past performance is not necessarily indicative of future results; all or substantially all of an investment in BNO could be lost. - The demand for Brent crude oil correlates closely with general economic growth rates. - Other factors that may affect the demand for crude oil and therefore its price, include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for crude oil associated with heating and cooling; increased competitiveness of alternative energy sources that have so far generally not been competitive with oil without the benefit of government subsidies or mandates; and changes in technology or consumer preferences that alter fuel choices, such as toward alternative fueled or electric transportation and broad-based changes in personal income levels. - Brent crude oil prices also vary depending on a number of factors affecting supply and demand of oil, including geopolitical risk associated with wars, terrorist acts and tensions between countries. - The supply of and demand for crude oil may also be impacted by changes in interest rates, inflation, and other local or regional market conditions, as well as by the development of alternative energy sources. - Price volatility may possibly cause the total loss of your investment. - Geopolitical risk, including as a result of the Russia-Ukraine war and Middle East conflict, has the potential to create further supply disruptions and sanctions, which could lead to further volatility. - Infectious disease outbreaks like COVID-19 could negatively affect BNO and the valuation and performance of BNO's investments. - Historical performance of BNO and the Benchmark Futures Contract is not indicative of future performance.
+Past performance is not necessarily indicative of future results; all or substantially all of an investment in BNO could be lost. - The demand for Brent crude oil correlates closely with general economic growth rates. - Other factors that may affect the demand for crude oil and therefore its price, include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for crude oil associated with heating and cooling; increased competitiveness of alternative energy sources that have so far generally not been competitive with oil without the benefit of government subsidies or mandates; and changes in technology or consumer preferences that alter fuel choices, such as toward alternative fueled or electric transportation and broad-based changes in personal income levels. - Brent crude oil prices also vary depending on a number of factors affecting supply and demand of oil, including geopolitical risk associated with wars, terrorist acts and tensions between countries. - The supply of and demand for crude oil may also be impacted by changes in interest rates, inflation, and other local or regional market conditions, as well as by the development of alternative energy sources. - Price volatility may possibly cause the total loss of your investment. - Natural disasters, public health disruptions (such as the COVID-19 pandemic), and international armed conflicts could impact the price of commodities and/or the value, pricing and liquidity of BNO's investments or assets which, in turn, could cause the loss of your investment in BNO. - Historical performance of BNO and the Benchmark Futures Contract is not indicative of future performance.